Introduction: Free-fall, projectile motion, and proportionality

 In this lab, you will be exploring free-fall, projectile motion, and proportionality.
 As a citizen of Earth, you are likely already familiar with the first two concepts.
 However, the third – proportionality – may be completely new to you.

-In Exercise 1, you will be asked to analyze an equation, and determine what variables are “proportional” to each other.
-You will use the equation to calculate values and make various plots to test for proportionality.
+In Exercise 1, you will be asked to analyze an equation, and determine what variables are ‘proportional’ to each other.
+Then, you will use the equation to calculate values and make various plots to test for proportionality.

-In Exercise 2, you will be filming the dropping of a ball (or other small object) and collecting data about the ball’s position at different times.
+In Exercise 2, you will be filming the dropping of a ball (or another small object of similar dimension) and collecting data about the ball’s position at different times.
 This will allow you to determine the ball’s velocity at different times during the drop, and ultimately measure the ball’s acceleration due to gravity.

-Exercise 3 will ask you to think about how various quantities (position, speed, velocity, acceleration) vary for a ball that has been thrown straight up in the air.
-This will lead into a discussion question about projectile motion, and have you explain the solution to a classic physics problem in Exercise 4.
+In Exercise 3, you will be asked to think about how various quantities (position, speed, velocity, and acceleration) vary for a ball that has been thrown straight up in the air.
+This will lead into a discussion question about projectile motion, where you will explain the solution to a classic physics problem in Exercise 4.

 Learning Objectives